sagemath/trac_to_gh/Issue 819.md

 # Issue 819: linenumbers in python inspect are 0-based

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/819

 Original creator: nbruin